vitalif/vitastor/docs/usage/qemu.en.md

 vdpa dev add name test1 mgmtdev vduse
 ```

-After running these commands /dev/vda device will appear in the system and you'll be able to
+After running these commands, `/dev/vda` device will appear in the system and you'll be able to
 use it as a normal disk.

 To remove the device: